dibaotian/ma35d_smoke-test-bench/README.md

 # ma35d_smoke-test-bench

-### this test bench is used for MA35D basic transcode function test
+### This test bench is used for MA35D basic transcode function test

 ###